Casecommons/developer_guides/README.md

 This guide is a modified version of https://github.com/bbatsov/ruby-style-guide.

+The guide is a work in progress and a couple of things to note as we try and move towards using these guidelines:
+  * Be consistent
+  * Don't rewrite legacy code, unless you are working in that area
-The guide is a work in progress and the developers working on Casecommon's projects should follow the guidelines unless there is a compelling reason not to.
-If you don't like a rule or want to add a new rule, please bring it up during standup or via group email, get consensus from the team and then add it to this guide.
+  * If you don't like a rule or want to add a new rule, please bring it up during standup or via group email, get consensus from the team and then add it to this guide.

 ## Table of Contents